manthan55/Notes.HLD/Scaler/WhatsApp-CaseStudies-Assignments/Chess.com/Chess.com.md

 - \#size for each user = `100 bytes`
 - \#size for all users = `15 GB`

 Users data can be stored on a single machine - **No Sharding**.
-Not that users data does not include the games they played - this will be stored in other DB.
+Note that users data does not include the games they played - this will be stored in other DB.

 #### games
 We can represent a move object like follows